 These bakery-style banana muffins are made with just one ripe banana and have a fluffy texture with a soft, moist crumb similar to banana bread.
 They're delicious with sky high muffin tops everyone loves!

-This recipe makes just 6 muffins, which is perfect if you live with one other person or a couple of roommates.
-But the best part about this recipe is how easy they are to make.
-Like my small batch blueberry muffins and mini blueberry muffins, all you have to do is mix the wet ingredients and dry ingredients together and bake.
-There's no special instructions or frills here- my favorite kind of recipe.
+Like my small batch blueberry muffins, banana bread mini muffins, chocolate chunk banana muffins, and mini blueberry muffins, this recipe is so easy!
+All you have to do is mix the wet ingredients and dry ingredients together and bake.
+There's no special instructions or frills here- my favorite kind of recipe!

 Jump to: